software-engineering-amsterdam/ST2017_WG_9/lab4/piotr.kosytorz/Exercise8.md

 # Exercise 8

-#### Is there a difference between the symmetric closure of the transitive closure of a relation RR and the transitive closure of the symmetric closure of RR?
+#### Is there a difference between the symmetric closure of the transitive closure of a relation R and the transitive closure of the symmetric closure of R?

 ###### Deliverable: If your answer is that these are the same, you should give an argument, if you think these are different you should give an example that illustrates the difference.